mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 That's why making arrangement of the environment, and the sensory world, and also the brain system, and the movement system, and the internal organs – all things arranged perfectly – at that time, immediately, he can feel calm.
 The moment he feels calm, that means dullness and distraction drop off, from the first.
 Don't you think so?
 Yes it is.
 Not only dullness and distraction; all [delusions](glossary#delusion) drop off.
 “Drop off” doesn't mean destroy.
 Just drop off; there's no chance to poke their head into someplace.
 Just, keep quiet.

 For instance, as long as he is standing here, feeling quiet, no one can hit him.
 I don't want to hit him.
 Even though an FBI person came, I told him, "Just wait a minute.
 I can tell him."
 Even the FBI cannot hit him, because he feels calm.
 Even though you get angry with me, I just sit down here and gassho; can you hit me?
 Or I smile at you; while I am smiling at you, [can you] hit me?
-No. *[he laughs]* So finally, you smile too.
+No. *[He laughs.]* So finally, you smile too.
 That means anger drops off.
 Anger drops off while you are smiling.

 ##### 59:40

-Little boys in [Green Gulch](glossary#green-gulch) – during the mealtime, we shouldn't say anything, so everybody is quiet.
+Little boys in [Green Gulch \[Farm\]](glossary#green-gulch) – during the mealtime, we shouldn't say anything, so everybody is quiet.
 Kids’ [delusions](glossary#delusion) drop off very naturally, so the moment when they come into the Green Gulch dining room, all delusions drop off, so they keep quiet.
 That's interesting.

 And then, during the meal, the [Ino](glossary#ino) hit the one clapper – *[clap]* – that means the sign of giving permission to talk.
 So the Ino hit the clapper once, and immediately a little boy said, “Hi!” *[He laughs.]* Immediately he said to me, “Hi!”
 So I said, “Hi!” *[Laughter.]* This is very interesting.